usnistgov/oscal-xproc3/README.md

 - [SchXSLT][schxslt] - ISO Schematron / community enhancements
 - [XSpec][xspec] - XSpec - XSLT/XQuery unit testing

 These are open-source projects in support of W3C- and ISO-standardized technologies.
-(Soon to come: [XSpec](https://github.com/xspec/xspec).)
 Helping to install, configure, and make these work seamlessly, so users do not have to notice, is a goal of this project.

 If this software is as easy, securable and performant as we hope to show, it might be useful not only to XML-stack developers but also to others who wish to cross-check their OSCAL data or software supporting OSCAL by comparison with another stack.